 Everything and nothing: Andonis Foniadakis on Symbiosis and abstract dance

-Foniadakis has taken much of his inspiration from living and working in cities around the world, as he explains:
+Foniadakis’s work is known for its strong physicality and power, and he takes much of his inspiration from living and working in cities around the world, as he explains:

 ‘Symbiosis is inspired by the energy created in cities each and every day as we try to exist in an era fuelled by digital technology.
 There is an urban pulse in the piece, in which people collide as they might on a crowded city street, but they adapt to their surroundings, collaborate and coexist.